aarzubharti21/SUPPLY-CHAIN-POWER-BI-PROJECT/README.md

 A structured data modeling and business intelligence approach was implemented to build an efficient and interactive reporting solution.
 The core analytical phases included:

-1.**Data Modeling**: Established a robust relational data model by organizing product, supplier, inventory, manufacturing, transportation, and logistics data into a structured model that supports efficient filtering and accurate reporting.
+***Data Modeling**: Established a robust relational data model by organizing product, supplier, inventory, manufacturing, transportation, and logistics data into a structured model that supports efficient filtering and accurate reporting.

 2.**Customer Segmentation**: Analyzed customer demographics to evaluate purchasing behavior across different customer groups, enabling comparison of revenue contribution and product demand among demographic segments.